n1vux/articles/Linux/2022-Nov-Mastodon/Mastodon.md

 ### Notes

 * Mastodon DMs are not encrypted, and instead of being readable only by any Twitter DevOps who cares to gain privilege (or comply with a government order/request), are readable by sender & recipient's node admins, whomever they are.
-A DM is just a Post or Reply with Visibility reset from default (likely World **🌎**) to Private (**🖂**), addresee(s) only.
+A DM is just a Post or Reply with Visibility reset from default (likely World **🌎**) to Private (**🖂** or **@** icon), addresee(s) only.
 Arguably even worse substitute for secure messaging than Twitter DM.
 * * Note that this 'Visibility' means DMs go to EVERYONE who is @-mentioned therein; so omit the @'s if you're trying to talk ABOUT someone privately!!
 * Follow `@feditips@mstdn.social` for how-to tips (more below)
 * You can move between instances later, <https://docs.joinmastodon.org/user/moving/>.